How Chris Hemsworth and Elsa Pataky Formed One of Hollywood's Most Enduring Romances - E! Online

 "He was always trying to be the best dad and has never failed to make me feel like his family is the most important thing to him," she continued, "and [going through that] is how we've become so strong together."

 Even if that meant his work would take the slightest of hits.
-"There's times when I've thought, 'Wow, because having kids is more important to me, some of my roles have suffered,'" the Extraction star recently admitted in GQ Australia.
+"There's times when I've thought, 'Wow, because having kids is more important to me, some of my roles have suffered,'" the Extraction star admitted in a 2020 chat with GQ Australia.
 "There's definitely a couple of films I could've put way more energy into but I was like, 'No, I'd rather be with my kids.'"

 There are other secrets of course, like the playful banter they're able to employ with each other.
 As he was joking that his distinction of People's 2014 Sexiest Man Alive should get him out of diaper and dishwashing duty for a few weeks ("I'm above that.
 I've made it now"), she was quick to remind him of who he was dealing with.

 "Of course I think he's beautiful and fit, but I will never tell him that because he will get too, how do you say, 'cocky'?" she explained to Women's Health UK the following year.
 "He'll be like, 'What do you think of that?'
 And I'll say, 'Well, I've been the sexiest woman in Spain for a lot of years.'
 It's all just a joke, though."
-(It's also clearly a factoid that hasn't gone unnoticed, Hemsworth being an avid appreciator of his wife's equally sculpted shape.)
+(It's also clearly a fact that hasn't gone unnoticed, Hemsworth being an avid appreciator of his wife's equally sculpted shape.)

 When it comes to the requisite date nights, they go beyond the standard dinner-and-a-movie, frequenting a cinema in London that allows them to enjoy films with a side of wine and a restaurant that employs an adventurous approach to eating.
 As its name would suggest, Dans Le Noir (French for "in the dark") serves up meals to guests in pitch blackness.